amitsrawat/MajorOS/README.md

 ** Call implicitly push the Current IP to stack and retrieve it with pop.
 (With this bug , I came to know about how a CS:IP changes and why we can't manipulate it directly)

-** NOT DOCUMENTED (Can be considered as a bug nowadays and also WHEN PROGRAMMING IN ASSEMBLY)
+** NOT DOCUMENTED YET (Can be considered as a bug nowadays and also WHEN PROGRAMMING IN ASSEMBLY), I will be documenting in near future.

 	#DISK STRUCTURE